 Like the first yellow crocus poking through the snow, those early signs of progress are motivation gold.
-They make us feel like we can persist through the last days of winter—through the toughest times of changing our habits, or learning new skills, when it seems like the ice will never melt and our muscles will never grow.
+They make us feel like we can persist through the last days of winter—through the toughest times of changing our habits, or learning new skills when it seems like the ice will never melt and our muscles will never grow.

 Being a skilled nutrition coach is like being a skilled nature guide.
 Being a client trying to change your body is like being an explorer in a new territory.

-Together, coach and client are seeking the first signs of spring thaw, trying not to be fooled by the feeling that nothing is happening because you can’t see the ice melting yet.
+Together, coach and client are seeking the first signs of the spring thaw, trying not to be fooled by the feeling that nothing is happening because you can’t see the ice melting yet.